sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/roadmap.md

 Priorities at the time of writing:

+* Improvements in the area of query execution robustness (in the face of re-execution, re-entry etc)
 * Take a look at creating a FoL syntax parser in the SentenceCreation namespace.
 * *As always, anything that's labelled as TODO in the code.
 Clone the repo and use your IDE's TODO/Task list functionality (TODOs are generally expressed as `// TODO..` or `/// TODO`) to see individual things I want to do.*